-All students need to submit a Final Paper Draft by November 18th 2021.
-This draft needs to be as close to completion as possible.
+All students need to submit a Final Paper Draft by April 28th 2022.
+This draft needs to be at least 2000 words and as close to completion as possible.
 You will continue to improve on this draft.
 However, your peers and I will have comments on this version.
 Everyone will also complete a Peer-Review of his or her buddy's draft.